 Here are a few of my tips for any photographer wanting to make the most of their time in Disneyland Paris.

 Prepare your backpack

-As usual with photography, it’s important to strike the right balance between carrying all the equipment you are likely to need, and not being so over-encumbered it ruins your day.
+As usual with photography, it’s important to strike the right balance between carrying all the equipment needed, and not being so over-encumbered the day is ruined.
 Of course you will need your camera, favourite standard lens, lens cloth, spare batteries and memory cards.
-But, depending on what you are planning to photograph, you might also want to take a few extras such as a telephoto zoom lens (for the parades), and a small tripod and remote shutter release (for night shots).
+But, depending on what you are planning to photograph, you might also want to take a few extras such as: a telephoto zoom lens (for the parades), and a small tripod and remote shutter release (for night shots).

 A few things to bare in mind: most rides will allow you on with a standard-sized bag, but an oversized bag will usually not be permitted.
 Some rides won’t allow you on with a bag at all.
-If you are staying in one of the hotels near Disneyland Paris then you might decide to head back to collect or drop off some of your equipment during the day, but don’t underestimate how long this could take.
+If you are staying in one of the hotels near Disneyland Paris then you could decide to head back to your room.
+This will allow you to collect or drop off some of your equipment, but don’t underestimate how long this could take.